 Theory of ionic solutions; electrode potentials, determination of activity coefficients, partial molal quantities and their applications.

-230. Advanced Organic Chemistry (2)

-Prerequisite: Chemistry 112.
+230. Advanced Organic Chemistry (2) Prerequisite: Chemistry 112.
 Applications and limitations of organic reactions from the viewpoint of synthesis.

-231. Mechanisms in Organic Reactions (2)

-Prerequisites: Chemistry 110B and 131.
+231. Mechanisms in Organic Reactions (2) Prerequisites: Chemistry 110B and 131.
 Reactivity and mechanism in organic reactions.
 240. Chemistry of the Less Familiar Elements (2) Prerequisite: Chemistry 127A.

 Modern inorganic theory applied to electronic configurations, periodic relationships and uses of selected less familiar elements.

-250. Advanced Analytical Chemistry (2)

-Prerequisites: Chemistry 150 and 110B.
+250. Advanced Analytical Chemistry (2) Prerequisites: Chemistry 150 and 110B.
 Selected topics and theories in advanced analytical chemistry.

-260. Advanced Biochemistry (2)

-Prerequisites: Chemistry 110B and 115B.
+260. Advanced Biochemistry (2) Prerequisites: Chemistry 110B and 115B.

-Discussion of selected topics emphasized in current research in carbohydrates, fats, and protein metabolism such as mechanisms of biological reactions, growth factors, and hormonal control.
+Discussion of selected topics emphasized in current research in carbohydrates, fats, and protein metabolism such as mechanisms of biological reactions, growth

-270. Nuclear Chemistry (2)
+261. Advanced Biochemical Techniques (2)

-Prerequisite: Chemistry 170.
+Prerequisite: Chemistry 116A.